jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/standard-16-colors.md

 ---

 # Standard 16 Colors in ANSI Escape Codes
-There are 8 standard colors and 8 bright colors – 16 in total.
-The bright colors are the same as the standard colors, yet with a higher intensity, and each color can be in the foreground (i.e. as text) or background.
+There are 8 normal colors and 8 bright colors – 16 in total.
+The bright colors are the same as the normal colors, yet with a higher intensity, and each color can be in the foreground (i.e. as text) or background.

 ## Structure
 The 8 colors are simply black and white, plus the 6 colors of the rainbow.
 Firstly, the three primary colors red, green, and blue.
 Then the secondary colors yellow, magenta, and cyan: